 - 3.10.3 A passenger lift, but not a goods lift, may be located in a vertical safe path containing a stairway provided the following conditions are satisfied: - a) The lift shaft and all its openings are located entirely within a single firecell containing the vertical safe path, and - b) Passenger access into and from the lift takes place entirely within the safe path, and - c) No other activity occurs within the vertical safe path, and - d) The lift machine room is a separate firecell and the openings for lift ropes through the fire separation are as small as practicable, and any penetrations, such as for electrical cables, are fire stopped (see Paragraph 4.4). - 3.10.4 Lift landings located in open paths (see Figure 3.17) shall be either within a smokecell separated from all other areas or have lift landing doors with smoke control capability.
-This requirement does not apply if the building is protected with a Type 7 system.
+This requirement does not apply if the building is protected with a Type 7 system or the lift shaft has a pressurisation system designed to AS 1668.1.
 The lift doors shall be as specified in Paragraph 4.16.3 and 4.16.11.